Perspectives

 Investing With Purpose : "How to" of Values Aligned Investing

 Like everything in life, in investments, there is no absolute good or bad.
-Researching investment options that align with your values is key for those who would like to embark on the journey.
-Look for companies and funds that prioritize environmental responsibility, social impact, or ethical governance.
-Evaluate the investment opportunity based on its alignment with your values and its potential for financial returns.
-Over time, monitor and adjust your investments regularly to ensure they continue to align with your values and financial goals.
-Stay informed about developments in the companies you invest in and be prepared to adjust your investments as needed.
-By following these steps, you can effectively integrate your values into your investment strategy while pursuing financial growth.
+Researching investment options that align with your beliefs is key for those who would like to embark on the journey.
+Evaluate the investment opportunity based on both its alignment with your values and its potential for financial returns.
+And over time, monitor and adjust your investments regularly to ensure they continue to align with your values and financial goals.

 Tethered to Trash: Humanity's Connection to Waste